VenkataSivaManojAddala/POCOR-Path_following_Object_avoiding_Camera_featured_Object_carrying_-Robot/README.md

 # POCOR-Path_following_Object_avoiding_Camera_featured_Object_carrying_Robot

 ## Description
 This is a project that involves a robot built on the ROS2 (Robot Operating System 2) framework with the simulation in gazebo.
-The robot is designed to perform several tasks including path following, object avoidance, and carrying objects and also has a camera feature to the bot.
+The robot is designed to perform several tasks including path following, object avoidance (using Nav2), and carrying objects and also has a camera feature to the bot.

 ## Requirements:
 * Ubuntu 22.04